Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 cold - cold.

-Read about the difference between these two groups of obsolete words here.
+Read about the differences between these two groups of obsolete words here.

 Each person has his own small homeland - the place where we were born, where our ancestors lived, where our roots are.
-For some it is a big city, for others it is a small village, for others it is a small village.
-Unfortunately, these roots are now completely forgotten, and this is a whole cultural "layer" of past generations.
-"Without knowledge of the past, there is no present."
-V recent times however, interest in the past began to awaken.
-But the story is relentless.
-Small ones are disappearing these days settlements, which sometimes existed for 300 - 400 years.
-Documents, home archives, obsolete words that have acquired a new meaning over time are dying.
-For example: the belly is a farm animal, the belly is a part of the body.
+For some it is Big city, others have a small village, others have a small village.
+Unfortunately, now these roots are completely forgotten, but this is a whole cultural “layer” of past generations.
+“Without knowledge of the past, there is no present.”
+IN Lately However, interest in the past began to awaken.
+But history is inexorable.
+Small ones are disappearing these days. settlements, sometimes existing for 300 - 400 years.
+Documents, home archives, and outdated words that have acquired new meaning over time are perishing.
+For example: belly is a farm animal, belly is part of the body.
 Lesson - damage, evil eye, lesson at school.
 And the new generation knows them under a new meaning.
 Some words have multiple meanings.
 For example: Pechera is a cave, Pechera is a river.
 Ore is blood, ore is a mineral.
-This could be due to the large number of nationalities and their subsequent displacement.
-And along with all this, the gap between the past and the future deepens.
-This gap is extremely difficult to trace.
+This could have happened due to the large number of nationalities and their subsequent displacement.
+And along with all this, the gap between the past and the future is deepening.
+It is extremely difficult to trace this gap.
 The current generation of schoolchildren and their grandparents use different colloquial speech.

 Download: